 The library technician program is an academic program, which must fund its administrative place in the appropriate division of the educational institution.
 Its administration must be entirely separate from that of the library.
 Similarly, its budget must be separate and sufficient to allow for the autonomous development of the program.The program budget must provide for both onsite and online delivery (where applicable).
 It must also ensure the continued upkeep of equipment, supplies, professional tools, etc., and provide for appropriate staff, including regular staff education and development.
 The program budget must provide for both onsite and online delivery (where applicable), It must also ensure the continued upkeep of equipment, supplies, professional tools, etc., and provide for appropriate staff, including regular staff education and development.
 The budget should provide the assurance of continuity and growth from year to year.

 Depending on institutional requirements, a program may establish an Advisory Committee composed of representatives from libraries and other employers in the library and information industry.
 The committee advises and assists the library technician program administration to make decisions regarding changes and direction of the program.
 In some cases, advisory committees are not supported by the institution.
 If this is the case, the program should conduct a regular market analysis to ensure the program maintains currency and relevance to national standards and the needs of local industry.

 Location of Programs

-Library technician programs should be offered only in centres within reasonable travelling distance of several types of libraries housing adequate collections for student use and field work.
-Institutions offering online programs need to work closely with the library community on a national level to ensure that their students have access to field work in their region.
+Library technician programs should be offered only in centres within reasonable traveling distance of several types of libraries housing adequate collections for student use and field practice.
+Institutions offering online programs need to work closely with the library community on a national level to ensure that their students have access to field placements in their region.
 Programs should be instituted only after a survey study has indicated sufficient regional job opportunities for graduates.